Netherborne/Cell_Ascension/README.md

 Make sure to folder name is Cell_Ascension for the addon to work.

-i recommend installing with gitAddonManager. it should name the folder properly by default.
+I recommend installing with gitAddonManager so that you get auto updates.
+It should name the folder properly by default.

 # Cell